 Cyclists have such a fun sport to enjoy.
 Learning to protect your skin while enjoying this great outdoor exercise can make you safer from skin cancer.

 Awareness is one way to help yourself stay safe and make a few changes to assure that you are staying safe.
-If your family is a riding family, helping your kids practice safety for their skin will pay lifelong dividends.
+If your family is a cycling family, helping your kids practice safety for their skin will pay lifelong dividends.

 Making better choices to keep you all safe can help everyone with their skin health.